nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

    :local:
    :depth: 2

-The MQTT sample communicates with an MQTT broker either over LTE using the nRF9160 DK or Thingy:91, or over Wi-Fi using the nRF7002 DK.
+The MQTT sample communicates with an MQTT broker either over LTE using an nRF91 Series device, or over Wi-Fi using an nRF70 Series device.

 Requirements
 ************